MeSH: Memory-as-State-Highways for Recursive Transformers: Why Naive Recursion Fails: A Diagnostic Analysis

 The core premise of a recursive transformer is to reuse a weight-shared computational block, yet the design introduces a fundamental limitation: the block lacks any explicit information about its progress within the iterative sequence, which prevents effective functional specialization and leads to inefficient computation.
 This also forces a single hidden state to handle multiple conflicting information.
 We define these two primary bottlenecks as \textbf{undifferentiated computation} and \textbf{information overload}.

 \paragraph{Undifferentiated computation.} The inability to differentiate between loop steps prevents the model from assigning specialized roles to each iteration.
 This leads to two distinct failure modes.
-First, the model exhibits a \textit{\textbf{skewed computational pattern}}, as shown in Figure~\ref{fig:visualizations_diagnostic}a.
-The first core loop performs the vast majority of the computational work, while subsequent iterations contribute negligibly.
-This indicates the model fails to distribute its process over multiple steps.
-Second, this lack of directed computation results in \textit{\textbf{representational stagnation}} (Figure~\ref{fig:visualizations_diagnostic}b).
-High CKA similarity between consecutive loop states reveals that the model becomes trapped in a fixed-point attractor, repeatedly applying a near-identical transformation instead of progressively refining its representation.
+First, the model exhibits a \textit{\textbf{skewed computational pattern}}, as shown in Figure~\ref{fig:visualizations_diagnostic}a. {The first core loop performs the vast majority of the computational work, while the update magnitudes of subsequent iterations drop to near zero.
+This sharp decay suggests that the features stabilize prematurely, indicating that the model fails to effectively utilize the computational depth of later loops or distribute its processing logic over multiple steps.} Second, {consecutive loop states exhibit high representational similarity, indicating} \textit{\textbf{representational stagnation}} (Figure~\ref{fig:visualizations_diagnostic}b). {We employ Centered Kernel Alignment (CKA) \citep{kornblith2019similarity} to measure this, as it provides a robust similarity metric invariant to orthogonal transformations.} {High CKA similarity \citep{kornblith2019similarity} between consecutive loop states (i.e., $\mathbf{h}^{(t)} \approx \mathbf{h}^{(t+1)}$) reveals that the model becomes trapped in a fixed-point attractor, repeatedly applying a near-identical transformation instead of progressively refining its representation.}